dustinpfister/test_angular/ejs/demos/controller-settimeout/README.md

 # Controller settimeout Demo

+Although you can do this, it may not be the best way to do so.
+There is the $timeout service, and it can be used when making my own services. (check out the module-factory-$timeout demo)

 Here I am using settimeout as a way of updating a $scope every once in a while.

 ## HTML